What is a Smart Home?

 Lauzen Pure Genius flooring is activated by light and uses air circulation to remove VOCs (volatile organic compounds) from the air in your home.
 Lauzen claims that the flooring even minimizes odors and reduces symptoms of respiratory problems.

-Robotic vacuums are not new—iRobot first offered the Roomba in 2002 and has sold over 10 millions unit to date.
+Robotic vacuums are not new—iRobot first offered the Roomba in 2002 and has sold millions of units since.
 Newer models have impressive features including learning functions that enable them to memorize obstacles and drop-offs in frequently cleaned spaces so it can clean more quickly and efficiently.
 What makes these new vacuums truly smart, however, is the ability to start, schedule, and even steer the vacuums from your smartphone using apps.

 New coating technology has enabled the production of a ceramic tile that is self-cleaning, air purifying, and anti-microbial to prevent mildew and mold.

 There are a few ways to turn ordinary home lighting into ‘smart lighting’.
 One way is through the sockets.
-Emberlight is a line of sockets that allow you to control your home lighting through a smartphone app.
+Amazon offers a line of smart plugs that allow you to control your home lighting through a smartphone app.
 You can schedule when your lights are on or off, set light levels, and check your home lighting status while you are away.
+You can also set up schedules through the Alexa app so the lights can turn on and off at specific times.

 Smart light bulbs might seem silly seeing as these will need to be replaced from time to time, but many of these last for impressive lengths—like 30,000 hours.
-The Stack light bulb has built in sensors to respond to movement and adjust brightness depending on how much natural light exists in a room.
-Many of these bulbs, like the avea made by elgato, also use different colors to set different moods throughout the day.
+Many of these bulbs, like the Sengled bulbs, use different colors to set different moods throughout the day and allow users to dim the lights.